Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-16-Jekyll-to-Gatsby.md

 });
 ```

-I ran the following script on each of the two pages of my blog to extract all the links:
+I ran the following script on each of the two pages of my old blog to extract all the links:

 ```
 let links = document.querySelectorAll("a");